BerniceChua/BeginnersComprehensiveGitAndGitLFS/tutorials/Your_First_git_Repo.md

 CONGRATULATIONS!
 You have just cloned your first repo!
 Now you have a copy of the project in your local machine.

 #### CHECK THAT EVERYTHING IS THERE AND EVERYTHING IS OK:
 To check that everything is there, go into the directory that you just cloned.
-The directory’s name is the same as the repo’s name.
+The directory's name is the same as the repo's name.

 You do this by typing in the command line:
 ```bash